mattmurr/sociallyinept.dev/site/posts/jumping-on-the-apple-silicon-train.md

 ## Docker

 Apple Silicon has native support for Docker, but Nix doesn't have a way to run the Docker daemon.
 It's easy enough to download and install the application in the *regular* fashion.
-I'm trying to have a reproducible system that has a near completely automated setup.
-The Docker Foundation recently announced changes to business T&C, in turn, bringing to light some alternatives.
+However, I'm trying to have a completely reproducible system that has a near fully-automated setup.
+The Docker Foundation recently announced changes to business subscriptions, in turn, bringing to light some alternatives.

 ### [Podman](https://docs.podman.io/en/latest/index.html)

-I did have to install homebrew manually, but I've just dropped the lines into my `setup.sh` script.
+I did have to install `brew` manually, but I've just dropped the lines into my `setup.sh` script.
 Note that on Apple Silicon, Homebrew defaults to `/opt/homebrew/` rather than the usual `/usr/local/`.
 Upon running `darwin-rebuild switch`, the patched QEMU and Podman are installed via `brew bundle` and available to use on my system.

 ```nix
 homebrew = {